-20. Restrictions on visitors of residents (other)
+24. Restrictions on visitors of residents (other)

-Where a visitor of a resident of the care facility is visiting, the operator of the care facility must not permit:
+- (1) Subject to clause 19(2), where a visitor of a resident of the care facility is visiting, the operator of the care facility must not permit: - (a) more than five visitors of a resident to enter or remain on the premises at any one time in relation to a resident; and

-- (1) more than five visitors of a resident to enter or remain on the premises at any one time in relation to a resident; and - (2) more than five visitors of a resident to enter or remain on the premises per day in relation to a resident.
+(b) more than five visitors of a resident to enter or remain on the premises per day in relation to a resident.

-21. Restrictions on visitors as prospective residents
+25. Restrictions on visitors as prospective residents

-If a prospective resident of the care facility visits, the operator of the care facility must not permit:

-- (1) more than four other persons to accompany the prospective resident to enter or remain on the premises; and - (2) more than one visit at the facility for this purpose at any one time.
+- (1) Subject to clause 19(2), if a prospective resident of a care facility visits the care facility, the operator of the care facility must not permit: - (a) more than four other persons accompanying the prospective resident to enter or remain on the premises; and - (b) more than one visit at the facility for this purpose at any one time.